Connect with a certified trainer for free

 Non-operative treatment

 If your doctor suspects your bursitis is caused by infection, they may want to aspirate the bursa or remove fluid using a thin needle.
 Removing the fluid will help alleviate the symptoms.
-Testing the fluid can help determine if an antibiotic is needed for the treatment of elbow bursitis.
+Testing the fluid can help determine if an antibiotic is needed to treat elbow bursitis.
+If the bursitis is not due to infection then the following treatment is recommended.

-• Rest: It is important to take the pressure off the elbow to allow the bursae to heal.
-Athletes, particularly those who play high impact sports, should discontinue activities that aggravate their elbow.
-An elbow pad may be helpful to protect your elbow.
+• Rest: It is important to relieve pressure on the elbow to allow the bursae to heal.
+Athletes, particularly those who play high-impact sports, should discontinue activities that aggravate their elbow.
+An elbow pad may be helpful to protect the elbow.

-• Ice: To help reduce swelling, you should apply ice packs to to your elbow three to four times a day for 20 minutes.
+• Ice: To help reduce swelling, apply ice packs to your elbow three to four times a day for 20 minutes.

 • Medication: Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen can help alleviate symptoms.

-Aspiration: Even if your bursa does not seem infected, sometimes your physician may aspirate the bursae (remove the fluid with a needle) in order to resolve the problem more quickly.
+• Aspiration: Even if your bursa does not seem infected, your physician may aspirate it (remove the fluid with a needle) to resolve the problem more quickly.

 Try these exercises to help address your condition: